Bulk medium evolution has considerable effects on jet observables

 In this study, we define the jet energy, momentum, and mass squared as

 to study how these conserved quantities assigned to the initial parton are recovered by increasing the polar angle $\theta$ from the original parton direction.
+Throughout the letter, radians are used to measure angles.
 Here, $dP^{\mu}/d\theta$ is the angular distribution of four-momentum associated with jet propagation, which is obtained with background subtraction appropriate for each type of medium contribution.
-In the weakly-coupled case, we employ the commonly used subtraction method for \emph{hole} partons \cite{Luo:2018pto},
+In the weakly coupled case, we employ the commonly used subtraction method for \emph{hole} partons \cite{Luo:2018pto},

 where $p^\mu_i$ and $\theta_i$ are parton $i$'s four-momentum and polar angle from the original parton's direction.
 In Eq.~(\ref{eq:neg_sub}), the sum of the first two terms on the right hand side is taken over all final state partons in the shower.
 The sum in the last term is taken over all \emph{hole} partons.